TatoAndTatoOnly/starling/content/Politics/Politics.md

 ---
 title: Politics
 ---
-[[Against the State]]: An ideology that borrows elements from socialism and libertarianism.
+[[Cooperativism]]: An ideology that borrows elements from socialism and libertarianism.